nomemory/andreinc-site/_posts/2024-04-08-from-the-circle-to-epicycles-part1.md

 I began working on this article almost one year ago (on and off) in my (now) limited spare time.
 Inspired by [this video](https://www.youtube.com/watch?v=r6sGWTCMz2k), and having my *math passion* re-ignited, I planned to draw some epicycles and be done with it.
 Applying the formulas is simple, so I assumed I would finish fast and jump into a different rabbit hole.
 But then I decided to write a more extensive article, sharing my findings, creating the visuals I never had, and hopefully coming up with something more original than drawing Homer Simpson with circles.

-This article will have 4 parts.
+This article will have four parts.

 ---

-I am not exactly a mathematician, and the article hasn't been *peer-reviewed*.
+I am not precisely a mathematician, and the article hasn't been *peer-reviewed*.
 It's almost 15 years since I've last played with those concepts.
-Any feedback, suggestions or corrections are strongly appreciated.
-Publishing it in this state (it's basically a draft), it's a naive call for help :).
+Any feedback, suggestions, or corrections are enormously appreciated.

 ---